Wildlife managers are responsible for overseeing all aspects of wildlife conservation and management in a designated territory.

 Wildlife managers must balance the interactions of animals, humans, and the environment in a specific area.
 Their duties may include conducting population surveys, determining optimal numbers for each species residing in the territory, protecting natural resources, ensuring that endangered species are protected properly, overseeing the repair of any significant damage to the habitat, and studying the relationships between different types of animals living within the territory.
 They may also be involved in drafting and enforcing game laws (including defining hunting seasons or hunting quotas to maintain proper population levels).

-Wildlife managers may work with or supervise other staff members such as wildlife technicians, wildlife biologists, game wardens, wildlife rehabilitators, administrative support staff, and volunteers.
+Wildlife managers may work with or supervise other staff members such as wildlife technicians, wildlife biologists, game wardens, wildlife rehabilitators, wildlife officers, administrative support staff, and volunteers.

 Wildlife managers may have to travel long distances across the wildlife management area to perform their duties.
 It may be necessary to walk, hike, bike, ride horses, or utilize boats to conduct surveys of the territory and its inhabitants.
 Some evening, weekend, or holiday hours may be required from time to time.
 When working outdoors, a manager must be prepared to adjust to changing temperatures and inclement weather conditions.